 The Merchants Bank of Canada Building

 Founded by the Allan family in 1861, the Merchants Bank head office was located at 355 Saint-Jacques Street.
 The building’s magnificence reflected the bank’s corporate ambitions.
 The bank was purchased by the Bank of Montreal in 1922.
-Today, the glorious building is home to the luxury Hotel Le St-James which welcomed numerous A-list celebrities like the Rolling Stones, U2, Elton John, Bon Jovi, Britney Spears, Madonna and the Spice Girls until its closure in 2022.
+The glorious building was also home to the luxury Hotel Le St-James which welcomed numerous A-list celebrities like the Rolling Stones, U2, Elton John, Bon Jovi, Britney Spears, Madonna and the Spice Girls until its closure in 2022.

 © Susan Moss